-If you’re based in the US or Canada, and you created your school after 10/4/18, then your school will process credit card payments using Teachable Payments.
-Teachable Payments allows school owners to process credit card transactions using Stripe Express, which allows school owners to receive their payouts faster and set their own payout schedules.
+If you’re based in the US or Canada, then your school will process credit card payments using Teachable Payments.
+Credit card transactions on Teachable Payments are processed using Stripe Express.
+This allows school owners to receive their payouts daily, weekly, or monthly—and also set their own payout schedules.

-Alternatively, if you’re on the Professional plan and up, you can connect your own Stripe and/or PayPal as custom payment gateways.
-Custom payment gateways are available to all schools based in countries supported by Stripe or PayPal.
+Alternatively, if you’re on the Professional plan and up, you can connect your own custom payment gateways.

 NOTE: Payments are processed through whichever gateway is active at the time of purchase.
 For example, if you switch from the Monthly Payment Gateway to Teachable Payments, any sale made before switching gateways will be paid out according to the Monthly Payment Gateway's payout schedule.